zakkg3/Overkube/README.md

  client-key-data:
 ```

-So we can configure kubectl to operate this cluster.
+With this we are ready configure kubectl and start using the Overkube.